UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Rowdy Shotgunner: Same deal as the previous two.
 Has 60 HP.
 * Rowdy Chaingunner: An 80-HP version of the chaingunner that moves slightly slower.
 * Rowdy Plasma Guy: Has 60 HP and a plasma rifle, but it's less damaging than the other plasma zombies.
 Spawns with zombiemen rarely.
+	* Change: Drops a cell for consistency reasons.
 * Flamethrower Guy: With 80 HP, this guy is a menace in close quarters.
 Spawns with shotgunners.
+	* Change: Drops a single rocket, in reference to Ray Mohawk's rocket launcher being a flamethrower.
 * Rocketman: A stronger Revenant Missile Zombie that spawns with chaingunners.
 Has 120 HP.
+	* Change: Drops a single rocket.
 * Psycho Imp: With 150 HP and a stronger attack, be careful around these very strong imp variants.
 Rarely spawns.
 * Blood Demon: A 180 HP variant of the demon.
 * Toxicacodemon: A toxic cacodemon that fires green baron fireballs.
 Still only has 400 HP.
 * Flame Cacodemon: A bright cacodemon variant with a MUCH stronger attack and 600 HP that spawns with Pain Elementals.
+* Mini-Mastermind: A smaller mastermind with 500 HP, using a single chaingung which it drops.
+Spawns with arachnotrons.

 RAY MOHAWK 2 (Doomkid, 2021):
 * Hula Imp: An imp with a more tropical outfit.
 Statistically identical to the normal imp.